TRAILab/CaDDN/README.md

 ## Acknowledgement
 `CaDDN` is an open source project for monocular-based 3D scene perception, in addition to supporting multiple LiDAR-based perception models as shown above.
+We would like to thank the authors of `OpenPCDet` for their open-source release of their 3D object detection codebase.
 Some parts of `PCDet` are learned from the official released codes of the above supported methods.
 We would like to thank for their proposed methods and the official implementation.

 We hope that this repo could serve as a strong and flexible codebase to benefit the research community by speeding up the process of reimplementing previous works and/or developing new methods.